sxsx-G/GUI-for-yolov8-model/README.md

 2. When you first run the program, it will gnerate a cache file named "cache.txt" in the same folder
 3. Device: cuda(Windows only), cpu(all platform), mps(macOS only)
 4. The outputs of the program will be saved as a txt file in the same folder
+5. If notice any problems, please report on 'Issues'